Routing Number : 311376753

 Practice Retail Therapy Cautiously

 Retail therapy can go south when you develop a habit of overspending and frequently buying things you don’t need.
-You can achieve feelings of gratification during and after retail therapy by:

 • Setting spending limits